KustoszApp/docs/source/installation/vps.md

 ### Set up periodic channels update with Celery

-As noted in (automatic channels update)[./basic-usage.md#automatic-channels-update-frequency] section, Kustosz requires channels update process to run periodically.
+As noted in [automatic channels update](../basic-usage.md#automatic-channels-update-frequency) section, Kustosz requires channels update process to run periodically.
 The preferred way of ensuring this process is run is by using Celery beat.
 Celery beat must run in the background all the time in addition to main Celery process.

 ```bash
 celery -A kustosz beat -l INFO